How to Read Commercial Refrigerator Energy Labels?

 Climate Class

-The final key piece of information displayed on the EU energy label for commercial refrigeration is Climate Class.
-This determines the capability of the product to correctly preserve food in different working conditions.
-As professional kitchens can often reach high ambient operating temperatures, any commercial refrigeration units purchased should be built to either Climate Class 4 (‘light duty’: 30°C / 55% humidity) or Climate Class 5 (‘heavy duty’: 40°C / 40% humidity) to guarantee performance levels.
+The final key piece of information displayed on the EU energy label for commercial refrigeration is the Climate Class.
+This determines the product’s capability to preserve food under various working conditions.
+Given that professional kitchens can often reach high ambient operating temperatures, any commercial refrigeration units purchased should be built to either:

 Conclusion

-Ultimately, the EU energy label is an important tool for helping catering professionals make an informed choice when purchasing commercial refrigeration.
-Given refrigeration is usually switched on 24/7, finding the right unit can help keep running costs to a minimum and contribute to a profitable and sustainable catering operation.
+The EU energy label remains an essential tool for catering professionals making informed choices when purchasing commercial refrigeration.
+Given that refrigeration units typically operate 24/7, selecting the right unit can minimize running costs and contribute to a profitable and sustainable catering operation.